Kashin–Beck disease: Cause

 The cause of KBD remains controversial.
 Studies of the pathogenesis and risk factors of KBD have proposed selenium deficiency, inorganic (e.g. manganese, phosphate) and organic matter (humic and fulvic acids) in drinking water, and fungi on self-produced storage grain (Alternaria sp., Fusarium sp.) producing trichotecene (T2) mycotoxins.

 Most authors accept that the cause of KBD is multifactorial, selenium deficiency being the underlying factor that predisposes the target cells (chondrocytes) to oxidative stress from free-radical carriers, such as mycotoxins in storage grain and fulvic acid in drinking water.

-In Tibet, epidemiological studies carried out in 1995–1996 by MSF and coll. showed that KBD was associated with iodine deficiency and with fungal contamination of barley grains by Alternaria sp., Trichotecium sp., Cladosporium sp. and Drechslera sp.
-Indications existed as well with respect to the role of organic matters in drinking water.
+In Tibet, epidemiological studies carried out in 1995–1996 attempted to correlate cases of KBD and with fungal contamination of barley grains by Alternaria sp., Trichotecium sp., Cladosporium sp. and Drechslera sp.

 A severe selenium deficiency was documented as well, but selenium status was not associated with the disease, suggesting that selenium deficiency alone could not explain the occurrence of KBD in the villages under study.

 An association with the gene Peroxisome Proliferator-Activated Receptor Gamma Coactivator 1 Beta (PPARGC1B) has been reported.
 This gene is a transcription factor and mutations in this gene would be expected to affect several other genes.